codeHaiku22/Snowflake-ODBC-with-OAUTH-and-Tokens/README.md

 ### Using SQL Server
 One of the greatest benefits of having an ODBC entry for Snowflake is the ability to create a linked server within SQL Server.
 In order to create a linked server, some settings should be configured.

-#### Configure MSOLEDBSQL Provider
+#### Configure the MSOLEDBSQL Provider
 Within SQL Server Management Studio, use the "Object Explorer" to navigate to "Server Objects" > "Linked Servers" > "Providers" and expand the "Providers" node.
 Right-click the "MSOLEDBSQL" provider and select "Properties" from the context menu.

 Within the "Provider options" pane, ensure that the checkboxes are checked for the following settings: "Nested queries", "Level zero only", "Allow inprocess", and "Supports 'Like' Operator".
 Click the "OK" button.

 ![MSOLEDB Configuration](images/ss_driver_settings.png)

+### Create a Linked Server
-Next, create a new liked server by right-clicking on the "Linked Servers" node with the "Object Explorer" and select "New Linked Server..." from the context menu.
+Next, create a new linked server by right-clicking on the "Linked Servers" node with the "Object Explorer" and select "New Linked Server..." from the context menu.

 In the "New Linked Server" window, provide a name for the linked server in the "Linked server" field.
 Choose "Microsoft OLE DB Provider for ODBC" for the "Provider" drop-down field.
 Enter "Snowflake" DSN or the name of the DSN created in Step #2 for the "Product name" and "Data source" fields.